pogzyb/tourist/README.md

 An open-source, low-cost, serverless application for SERP extraction and web scraping.

-Work on your LLM projects without worrying about credits, subscriptions, or rate-limits.
-Tourist is a free alternative to many mainstream SERP and web scraping API services.
+Work on LLM projects without worrying about credits, subscriptions, or rate-limits.
+Tourist is a free alternative to many mainstream SERP API services.
 Run Tourist on your machine or deploy it into your own AWS account.

 > [!IMPORTANT]
-> Tourist is still in early development.
+> Tourist is in early development.
 Features and API's may change unexpectedly.

 ## Overview
 ![tourist-architecture](./docs/touristv1.png "Overview")

 Tourist has both Service and Client components.
 The Service (HTTP API) handles requests from the Client (your app, agent, or scraper scripts).
-You're in control of both components, and so none of your data is ever stored by third parties.
+You're in control of both components!
+None of your data is ever processed or stored by third parties.

 ## Service

 ### Local deployment (for testing...)

 > [!TIP]
-> It is recommended to use Docker for running Tourist locally due to the various dependencies required to do headless browsing.
+> Docker is recommended for running Tourist locally to handle dependencies for headless browsing.

 1. Have Docker installed
 2. `docker pull ghcr.io/pogzyb/tourist:latest`